Unusual Options Activity Insight: Blue Owl Capital | Benzinga

 Unusual Options Activity Insight: Blue Owl Capital

-Blue Owl Capital (NYSE:OWL) shares experienced unusual options activity on Tuesday.
-The stock price moved up to $12.68 following the option alert.
+Shares of Blue Owl Capital (NYSE:OWL) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved up to $12.44.

 - Trade Type: PUT